'Tis the season to deck the halls, gather around the tree and enjoy quality time together.

 “With a little creativity and intentionality, you can still find ways to safely include aging friends and family in festivities — or even start a new tradition — and remind them you care,” says Dr. Lakelyn Hogan Eichenberger, gerontologist and caregiver advocate at Home Instead.

 5 Holiday Gift Ideas for Older Adults

 - Gifts to look forward to.
-The holidays are all about spending time with one another.
-While in-person celebrations might not be possible for everyone this year, there are virtual options to continue creating memories.
+There are a variety of virtual gift options that older adults will love, whether they are gifted in-person or from afar.
+These gifts give older adults something to look forward to doing in their downtime after the holidays.
 For example, if your loved one is a beer or wine enthusiast, book a private virtual tasting through online vineyards.
 If they’re in need of a good laugh, book tickets to an online comedy show.
 If they’re looking for fun ways to stay active at home, consider signing them up for a virtual fitness program designed for older adults.

 - Nostalgic or sentimental gifts.
 Custom mementos — such as scrapbooks, photo phone cases or a digitized home movie — can prompt seniors to reminisce and share stories of years gone by.
 Or, express your love through words by inviting friends or family to fill an album or shadow box with short notes or letters.
 Share an uplifting message or recount an experience from his or her life.